ulsdevteam/ojs-sitesearch-plugin/README.md

 * OJS 2.4.x

+For a 3.x analog, see the [PKP Sitesearch Plugin](https://github.com/ulsdevteam/pkp-sitesearch).

 ## Installation

 Install this as a "block" plugin in OJS.
 To install manually via the filesystem, extract the contents of this archive to a directory (e.g. "sitesearch") under "plugins/blocks" in your OJS root.
 To install via Git submodule, target that same directory path: `git submodule add https://github.com/ulsdevteam/ojs-sitesearch-plugin plugins/blocks/sitesearch` and `git submodule update --init --recursive plugins/blocks/sitesearch`.
 Run the upgrade script to register this plugin, e.g.: `php tools/upgrade.php upgrade`